-Use pre-launch and crash reports to improve your app
+Use pre-launch reports, Firebase features, and Android vitals to improve your app

 Your app business relies on delivering high-quality apps.
 Part of achieving this quality is testing your apps on a range of devices.
 The pre-launch reports use automated tests on real devices that can identify layout issues, provide crash diagnostics, locate security vulnerabilities, and more.
-You can then run custom tests on Firebase Test Lab and use the crash and ANR reports to search more deeply for quality issues.
+You can then run custom tests using Firebase Test Lab, get details about errors in your app from Firebase Crashlytics, and use Android vitals to search more deeply for quality issues.

 Why it works

-Identifying where your app has problems will ensure you're presenting the highest quality possible to users upon launch and, by correcting any issues quickly, you may be able to reverse negative reviews (particularly if you respond to let users know you've fixed the issue).
+Identifying where your app has problems will ensure you're presenting the highest quality possible to users at launch.
+By correcting any issues quickly, you may be able to reverse negative reviews (particularly if you respond to let users know you've fixed the issue).
 You'll also provide a better experience for new users, which should lead to better ratings and reviews.

-- Pre-launch reports: Summarizes the issues found when your alpha or beta test apps are tested automatically for device compatibility, display issues, and security vulnerabilities on a wide range of devices in Firebase Test Lab.
+Summarizes the issues found in apps you upload to the default closed testing track.
+These apps are tested automatically for stability, performance, compatibility, display and accessibility issues, and security vulnerabilities, on a range of devices in Firebase Test Lab.

-- Custom tests using Firebase Test Lab: Catch defects throughout the development process by running scripted tests on your app, using Firebase Test Lab custom tests.
+- Custom tests using Firebase Test Lab: Catch defects throughout the development process by running scripted tests on your app.

 - Track progress by comparing builds.
-As part of the pre-launch report, the Crashes tab shows a chart with your APK's compatibility compared to previous builds.
-Each bar on the report represents a recently tested build of your alpha or beta APK, along with the number of successful and failed launches found during testing.
+As part of the pre-launch report, the Crashes tab shows a chart with your app's compatibility compared to previous builds.
+Each bar on the report represents a recently tested build of your app in the closed or open testing tracks, along with the number of successful and failed launches found during testing.

-- Check how your app runs on different versions of Android.
-With the pre-launch report, near the bottom half of your app's Crashes tab, you can view individual reports showing the test device and the device's Android version with a red icon showing whether your app had any testing issues.
+- Check how your app runs on different versions of Android, and in particular on the latest version.
+With the pre-launch report, near the bottom half of your app's Crashes tab, you can view reports showing the test device and the device's Android version with a red icon showing whether your app had any testing issues.

 - Find layout issues.
 Screenshots in each test summary let you see how your app appears on test devices with different Android versions, languages, and screen resolutions.

 - Remove location requirements.
 Your app may have a dependency on geolocation and this dependency might not be met by the location at which the test devices are based.
-If this is the case, publish an alpha or beta APK that removes the location requirements., especially if your app has content restrictions based on country.
+If this is the case, publish an app to the closed or open testing tracks that removes the location requirements, especially if your app has content restrictions based on country.

 - Embed data you want included in the tests.
-If you want to run tests on an app with pre-loaded data, publish an alpha or beta version of your app with your media files embedded in its APK.
+If you want to run tests on an app with pre-loaded data, publish a version of your app to the closed or open testing tracks with your media files embedded in it.

 - Disable Google Play licensing services.
-To ensure your app properly identifies the users on the test devices, create an alpha or beta version of your app with Google Play licensing services disabled.
+If your app hasn't reached the production track, publish a version to the closed testing track with Google Play licensing services disabled to ensure your app properly identifies the users on the test devices.
 Otherwise, you'll get limited results from the tests.